Firm Event | February.12.2019 | 8:30am - 10:00am (Eastern Standard Time)Orrick New York

-Amy specializes in fraud investigations, including securities fraud, tax fraud, bank fraud, and wire fraud.
-Clients hire her to conduct internal investigations, negotiate resolutions with the DOJ and related regulators, and try cases against the government.
+Amy is ranked Band 1 in Chambers in White Collar Crime and Government Investigations.
+Clients hire her to conduct high-stakes internal investigations, negotiate resolutions with the DOJ and related regulators, and try cases against the government.

 Amy is an investigator, a trial lawyer and a trusted advisor for her clients.
 She represents individuals and institutions in government investigations, enforcement actions and prosecutions conducted by the U.S. Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission and the Internal Revenue Service.
 She tries cases, negotiates resolutions and advises clients on compliance issues to help reduce the risk of government investigations.